willamette-tech/Game-Bot-Design/README.md

 In today's club meeting we will be having an algorithm-writing tournament.
 Each of you *(or in teams)* will work to write your own algorithm to survive the longest in the Light-Cycle arena.
 Game specifications will be below.

 ## The Game
 This game is based off of the **Tron Light-Cycle** early arcade game.
 In this game, a number of players move their cycle around the arena, leaving a trail behind them.
-Any other player who runs into this trail will be killed and eliminated.
+Any other player who runs into any trail or the edge of the arena will be killed and eliminated.
 <br>
 ![Game Overview](https://github.com/willamette-tech/Game-Bot-Design/blob/main/media/game.gif?raw=true)
 <br>